marcydoty/Recursos-NFE-em-Python/README.md

 > MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the
 > GNU General Public License for more details.
 >
-> You should have received a copy of the GNU General Public License
+> You should have received a copy of the GNU Lesser General Public
-> along with this program.
-If not, see <http://www.gnu.org/licenses/>.
+> License along with this library; if not, write to the Free Software
+> Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301  USA.